SAML Configuration Options

 Auth0 as service provider

-If Auth0 serves as the service provider in a SAML federation, Auth0 can route authentication requests to an Identity Provider without already having an account pre-created for a specific user.
+If Auth0 serves as the service provider in a SAML federation, Auth0 can route authentication requests to an identity provider without already having an account pre-created for a specific user.
 Using the assertion returned by the identity provider, Auth0 can capture information needed to create a user profile for the user (this process is sometimes called just-in-time provisioning).
+To learn more, read Select from Multiple Connection Options.

 Even though Auth0 doesn't require pre-created user accounts prior to the authentication process, the application integrated with Auth0 might.
 If this is the case, you have several options when it comes to handling this: